5 Best Procurement & Supply Chain Management Courses in Dubai

 1. Chartered Institute of Procurement & Supply Diploma (CIPS)

-Based out of the United Kingdom, CIPS is the world’s largest professional association in procurement and supply.
-The institute has a global network of more than 200,000 professionals with members in more than 150 countries, and its certifications are recognized by several industry bodies and regulatory authorities.
+Based in the United Kingdom, CIPS is the world's largest professional association in procurement and supply.
+This is one of the most globally recognised procurement and supply chain management courses in Dubai.
+The institute has a global network of more than 200,000 professionals with members in more than 150 countries.
+CIPS certifications are recognised by several industry bodies and regulatory authorities.

 The CIPS qualifications are classified as follows: